codecontemplator/ce-toy/Readme.md

 # What is CE-toy?

 CE-toy is a toy implementation of a credit evaluation service.
 Credit evaluation is the business process that takes place when one or more applicants apply for a loan (or some other event that require credits).
-Data about the applicants are retrieved and evaluated according to a fixed framework called an credit process.
+Data about the applicants are retrieved and evaluated according to a fixed framework called a credit process.

 # Overall design